ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned a few simple algorithms to warm up before Big O.
 - Learned exponents and how exponential growth behaves.
 - Learned logarithms and their relationship to exponents.
+- Learned factorials and how quickly they grow.